 Over the last three years, bursary recipients have developed initiatives designed to enhance academic success in math among at-risk youth, improve self-esteem and combat suicide among Inuit in the Arctic, empower Indigenous BC youth to offer compelling alternatives to criminal gangs, and give a voice to racialized women who have been affected by the criminal justice system.
 More than 14,000 people have been directly touched by the bursary program.

-Please note that updated information about the TD Michaëlle Jean Bursaries will be provided in March 2017.
+Please note that updated information about the TD Michaëlle Jean Bursaries will be provided in Fall 2017.

 To be eligible bursary recipients must be: